 The Residential Conservation Services (“RCS”) statute (M.G.L. c.164 App.§§2-1 to 2-10), signed into law in 1980, created the framework for residential in-home energy efficiency services around which Massachusetts’ nation-leading programs are built.
 On April 7th, 2017, amendments to the RCS regulation (225 CMR 4.00) were promulgated, completing a multi-year process undertaken by DOER to update the regulation.

 The goals of the update are to better integrate efficiency and renewable energy opportunities and provide more consistent, comprehensive services to Massachusetts residents regardless of the fuel being used to heat a building or the number of units in a building.
 Furthermore, the revised regulation seeks to ensure that contractors provide quality work to customers and have a transparent path into and out of the RCS program.
 The revision also streamlined the regulation, clarifying the responsibilities of both DOER and regulated parties.

 The RCS statute requires DOER to create a State Plan to further implement the RCS program.
 Currently, the State Plan is set forth in the form of a Guideline that clarifies the RCS regulation.
-The DOER is in the process to update this Guideline in 2018 and is currently considering public comments received by May 4, 2018.

 Questions can be sent to DOER.RCS@state.ma.us.

 Residential Conservation Services statute (M.G.L. ch.
 164 App. §2)

 Department of Public Utilities RCS Cost Recovery Regulation (220 CMR 7.00)

 NEW – RCS Guideline (released September 24, 2018)